Jorge Polanco Preview, Player Props: Twins vs. Guardians

 Jorge Polanco At The Plate

-- Polanco has an RBI in 23 of 64 games this season, with multiple RBI in 13 of them.
-He has also driven in three or more of his team's runs in four contests.
+- In 24 games this season (36.9%), Polanco has picked up an RBI, and in 13 of those games (20.0%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

+- In 25 of 65 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.